Can My Former Employer Sue Me for Skipping the Notice Period Without a Contract?

 B K BHATIA

-When you don't have an 'Appointment Letter' from the company & have resigned within 7 days, on what basis are you claiming a right to get a Relieving Letter?
-For all purposes, you may have been given a chance for self learning, to adapt yourself to the work environment & confirm if you will like to continue.
-Your resignation can give an impression that you did not feel comfortable & thus preferred not to continue.
+When you don't have an 'Appointment Letter' from the company and have resigned within 7 days, on what basis are you claiming the right to get a Relieving Letter?
+For all purposes, you may have been given a chance for self-learning, to adapt yourself to the work environment, and confirm if you would like to continue.
+Your resignation can give the impression that you did not feel comfortable and thus preferred not to continue.
 Where is the question of giving you a relieving letter when you were not yet on the rolls of the company?
-Please reconcile & join some other company where you can work without looking for a change.
+Please reconcile and join another company where you can work without looking for a change.

-It may be a mistake to think that your employer is a fool & you can manage things to your advantage without being dedicated to your job.
-Any legal minded person who guides you to the contrary may only be having some business interests.
-Please do not get into that trap & do not waste your time.
+It may be a mistake to think that your employer is a fool and that you can manage things to your advantage without being dedicated to your job.
+Any legally minded person who guides you to the contrary may only have some business interests.
+Please do not get into that trap and do not waste your time.
 Focus on building your career.
-Take this advice, if you like; my good wishes are with you.
+Take this advice if you like; my good wishes are with you.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute